Giving Evidence works to make charitable giving more effective by encouraging and enabling charitable giving based on sound evidence.

 Speaking and writing

-This is to raise awareness that donors’ choices and behaviours really matter, to explain how charities and giving really work, and to guide donors to give well.
+To raise awareness that donors’ choices and behaviours matter, to explain how charities and giving really work, and to guide donors to give well.

 We speak and write in the press: see here.
-For example, Giving Evidence’s Director Caroline Fiennes recently had a letter in The Economist about anti-malarial bednets: see here.
+For example, Director Caroline Fiennes recently spoke at a conference about how philanthropy can help achieve the Sustainable Development Goals.

 We talk at events: videos of many talks are here, and events are listed here.